+Officers or Positions Authorized to Use Credit Card

-Only employees of the Board who have received authorization from the Treasurer may authorize and approve credit card transactions.
-The Treasurer shall document the name and position title of any District employee authorized to use the credit card.
-Before an employee may use the credit card, he/she must sign an acknowledgment that he/she has read and understands this Board policy.
-No authorized user of the credit card may incur more than The credit card may be used only for official business and for the benefit of the District.
+Only officers/employees of the Board who have received authorization from the Treasurer may authorize and approve credit card transactions.
+The Treasurer shall document the name and position title of any District officer/employee authorized to use the credit card.

+Acquisition, Use and Management of Credit Card

+Before an officer/employee may obtain and use the credit card account, credit card, or any checks associated with such account, he/she must sign an acknowledgment that he/she has read and understands this Board policy.

+Expenses for which the Credit Card Account May be Used

+The credit card may be used only for official business and for the benefit of the District.
 Credit card expenditures for the following are strictly prohibited: entertainment, alcoholic beverages, personal services, and cash advances.
+A District officer/employee who utilizes the credit card in violation of Board policy may be subject to disciplinary action, including termination.

+Cash Withdrawals and Maximum Credit Limit

-A District employee who utilizes the credit card in violation of Board policy may be subject to disciplinary action, including termination.
-Cash withdrawals may not be made with the credit card unless prior written approval is obtained from the Treasurer indicating the purpose and necessity for the withdrawal and the amount of money to be withdrawn.
-The maximum amount of money which may be withdrawn is Receipts for any transaction involving the credit card must be obtained by the employee using the card to incur the expense.
-If an employee fails to submit a receipt to the Treasurer to document a transaction involving the credit card, the employee shall be liable for the expense.
+Cash withdrawals may not be made with the credit card unless prior written approval is obtained d from the Treasurer indicating the purpose and necessity for the withdrawal and the amount o f money to be withdrawn.
+The maximum amount of money which may be withdrawn in S Dollars (\$).
+No authorized user of the credit card may incur more than Dollars (\$) in debt through use of the credit card for any individual transaction.

+Submission of Itemized Receipts

+Receipts for any transaction involving the credit card must be obtained by the officer/employee using the card to incur the expense and submitted to the Treasurer at the time that the credit card is returned.
+If an officer/employee fails to submit a receipt to the Treasurer to document a transaction involving the credit card, the officer/employee shall be liable for the expense.

+Credit Card Issuance, Reissuance, Cancellation, and Reporting Lost or Stolen Credit Cards

+Only the District Treasurer is authorized to request the issuance, reissuance, or cancellation of a District credit card.
+If a credit card is lost or stolen, the officer/employee responsible for the credit card's use and possession shall immediately report that fact to the Treasurer.
+The Treasurer shall immediately report that the credit card has been lost or stolen to the company that issued the District the credit card, and shall take all action necessary to cancel that credit card so as to ensure that unauthorized purchases are not made with the card.

+Misuse of the Credit Card

+The following actions/omissions by an officer/employee qualify as misuse of the credit card and may subject the individual to disciplinary action, including termination or other sanctions:

+- Use of the credit card for personal expenses - Use of the credit card for expenses beyond those authorized by the Treasurer - Permitting any other person to use or possess the credit card - Using the credit card in any way which violates state or federal law or Board policy.

+Knowing misuse of the District's credit card is a criminal offense under O.R.C. §2913.21.

+Report of Credit Card Rewards

+The Treasurer shall annually file a report with the Board detailing all rewards received based on the use of the credit card account.

+LEGAL REF: O.R.C. §3313.311

-LEGAL REF: Ohio Auditor of State Bulletin 2016-004
+Ohio Auditor of State Bulletin 2016-004